christmmurphy/intercom-populate/README.md

 1. Clone the repo to your desktop.
 2. In the terminal, navigate to the repo folder and run `bundle install`.
 3. Make sure you have extended scope on your personal access token in your Intercom test app.
-4. In the terminal, run the script by typing `ruby app.rb PASTE YOUR PERSONAL ACCESS TOKEN HERE`.
+4. In the terminal, run the script by typing `ruby app.rb PASTE_YOUR_PERSONAL_ACCESS_TOKEN_HERE`.

+# Intercom-Conversation-Generator
+A Ruby script that takes each line of a CSV to use as in a conversation User Initiated Conversation.
+Go ahead and edit the questions in the CSV before running.
+This sections assumes you have already created your users

+###How to use:
+1. Navigate to /conversation_seed.rb
+2. Run `ruby conversation_seed.rb` and you will be prompted for the your Personal Access Token